-New housing outcomes across the continuum addressed in this Plan
+New housing outcomes across the continuum

 Hawkesbury's Open and Recreation Spaces

 Hawkesbury has in excess of 214 parks and reserves including passive and active uses in a range of urban and natural settings.

 There is currently active community involvement in the management and enhancement of open space in the LGA.
 The Hawkesbury River is a recreational asset with great potential to enhance livability and the local economy through tourism.